Search

 Types of Agitators

 propeller agitator and free calculator for power consumptionPropeller agitators are commonly made of three-bladed attached to the main shaft.
-They are flexible in operations and mostly used in the mechanical mixing of low to medium viscosity fluids.
-These type of propellers are also called as marine type propellers.
+They are flexible in operations and mostly used in the mechanical mixing of low to medium-viscosity fluids.
+These types of propellers are also called marine-type propellers.
 The diameter of the propellers depends on the rotational speed and diameter of the batch reactor or the agitator vessel.
 Depending on the agitator vessel size and the fluid viscosity the power consumption of the propeller agitator may exceed more than 50kW.

 anchor type agitator and a calculator for calculating power and mixing requirement